 Is it reasonable to ignore individual preferences in cases where we have a conflict of interest?
-Let me provide a very simple example that should be of interest when discussing this question (for further discussion of this issue, see among others Fleurbaey (1995a,b), Roemer (1996), Cappelen and Tungodbe the case that some people prefer x to y, even though they are worse off in x than y (as we also pointed out in the previous section in the discussion of the distinction between choice and well-being)
+Let me provide a very simple example that should be of interest when discussing this question (for further discussion of this issue, see to apply as well.
+But the converse implication does not necessarily hold.
+It may very well be the case that some people prefer x to y, even though they are worse off in x than y (as we also pointed out in the previous section in the discussion of the distinction between choice and well-being)